housni-s/MyRecipe/README.md

-Sinny Side-up egg is a way to cook egg
+Sinny Side-up egg is a way to cook egg that is easy,quick, and delicous.